- Campbell, Sir Guy

 The firm and fast course is breathtakingly gorgeous.
 Serenity pervades as you meander through the heath.
 The heather is eye-catching and in play on virtually all the holes.

 The course also has its share of quirkiness which endears it to you immediately.
 There is only one par five, and three one-shot holes in four holes on the outward nine.
 The fifth and seventh are both breathtakingly beautiful.
 The sixth is a rare two-shot par 3.

 The walk from the par-three fifteenth to the par-four sixteenth is superb.
 Departing from the fifteenth green toward the sixteenth tee, you rise to the crest of a small hill.
 From this vantage point, you gain a clear view of your landing zone and desired angle to the green.
 Turning right to walk back to the next tee, you lose sight of the landing zone, making the tee shot blind.
 It shows you what you need to do and then asks you to do it blindly.
 It is cerebral, visually tantalising and intriguing.

 These attributes quickly return on the second shot into seventeen.
 The three bunkers right of the green appear to be guarding the very front edge of the green.
 In reality, they are short and right.
 This string of hazards is perfectly positioned to be both psychologically tormenting and intimidating.
 To reach the green in regulation, they need to be carried.
 If you bail left, a bogey is all but sure.
 At a critical juncture, the seventeenth is the perfect hole where many matches are won and lost.

-Read Golf Club Atlas' review of the course by clicking here.
+Read Golf Club Atlas' review of West Sussex Golf Club by clicking here.

 Sean Arble's tour of the course can be found by clicking here.